tillsc/can2mqtt/README.md

 [DBC](http://socialledge.com/sjsu/index.php/DBC_Format) based CAN to MQTT brigde
 ===

-This is a generic CAN 2 MQTT bridge with Pyhton 3
+This is a generic CAN 2 MQTT bridge build with Python 3

 ### Setup